Invading the invader

 Certain other similarities exist between Coorg and Scotland- people from both regions share a love for alcohol.
 Coorgis, with their stately bearing and martial background took to scotch and whiskey as fish would to water.
 Further, the preeminence of pork in their cuisine (an animal neglected in Indian husbandry due to its ostensible filthiness) is another point of commonality.
 While the cuisine draws heavily from both Malnad as well as Kerala, Pandi Curry remains the champion dish.
 Kachampuli, a Vinegar made by boiling the Garcinia fruit, imparts the dish with its distinctive flavour (tangy and yummmm) and appearance (black).

 Go to Coorg.
 Stay at a homestay.
 Eat, drink and make merry- that is the Coorgi way!
-For the call to action to book a cab, click here.
+For book a cab in Coorg, click here.
+You can also book a direct Bangalore to Coorg cab and Mysore to Coorg cabs.
+To avail exclusive limited time discounts on Coorg local cabs, use Savaari’s taxi booking app.